vchan2/vchan2.github.io/Calculus.md

     * My room: continuation of BC AP Calculus which was omitted from the 2020 exam (Unit 10: series).
     * Mr. Merrick's room: continuation of BC AP Calculus which the AB students have not done yet.
    * Tuesday, June 2: Everybody in my room; continuation of inverse trig substitutions.
-   * Wednesday, June 3: continuation of BC AP Calculus which was omitted from the 2020 exam.
+   * Wednesday, June 3: continuation of BC AP Calculus which was omitted from the 2020 exam (Unit 10: series).
    * Thursday, June 4: Friday schedule, we will go over the parametric paint-off challenge.
    * Friday, June 5: no math class.
    * Remaining weeks will follow a similar format.

-* <a href="https://vchan2.github.io/Calculus/Projects/continuous_additive_functions.pdf"> Continuous additive functions challenge </a> - due Thursday, May 28.
-I would like everyone to submit their own solution, though I encourage you to work together. <a href="https://forms.gle/Fx2NE8ivGDqpY9N37"> Submit here </a>

 ---